AndreasBrygmann/FileOrganizer/README.md

 1
 ```

 If you want to select which files to sort, pressing "2" will give you a list of the files in the directory.
 Press the corresponding number to sort a file.
 ```bash
 2
 ```

 You can also list the files in your current direnctory by pressing "3".
 ```bash
 3
 ```

 The files will be sorted into folders named based on filetypes.
-The folders will be created in the directory the files where in.
+The folders will be created in the directory the files are in.